Workers’ Compensation Appeals in Oakland

 • Hire an appeals attorney who will give your case the time and attention it needs

-The team at Pacific Workers’ Compensation Law Center has over 75 years of experience representing injured workers.
+The team at Pacific Workers', The Lawyers for Injured Workers has over 75 years of experience representing injured workers.
 We provide a team approach that allows us to tackle every aspect of your case (no matter how big or small) with fresh energy and expertise.

 If you need help appealing your workers’ comp claim, reach out to our team of workers’ compensation appeals attorneys in Oakland, CA by calling (888) 740-6434.
 We offer free initial consultations.